 Examines important doctrines and arguments in various areas of theoretical ethics, such as the normative ethics of behavior, axiology, virtue theory and metaethics.
+Department enforced prerequisite: 3 hours of philosophy course work (minimum grade C-).
 Recommended prerequisite: 6 hours of philosophy course work.

 PHIL 4020 - Topics in the History of Philosophy

 Examines a specific philosophical problem over an extended historical period.
 Recommended prerequisites: 12 hours of philosophy course work including PHIL 3000 and PHIL 3010.
 May be repeated up to 9 total credit hours.
 Same as PHIL 5020.